DWI – Second and Third offense: Penalties in Texas

 DWI Penalties Increase For Second and Third Offense Charges

 The judge – or a jury in a criminal trial – can still give you probation on a second or third drunk driving offense, but you will have to serve at least a few days in jail, under the Texas Code of Criminal Procedure.
-The sentence is 5 days minimum for DWI second offense and 10 days minimum for DWI third offense.
+The sentence is 5 days minimum for DWI second offense and 10 days minimum for a third offense DWI.

 Other conditions of probation, or community supervision, are similar to simple DWI, but more stringent.
 They are: